 - In a heavy saucepan over medium-high heat, add the oil along with the shallots.
 Sauté just until the shallots turn translucent and then add the garlic and parsley.
 Stir while adding the wine to deglaze the pan and continue cooking until most of the alcohol burns off.
 Add the cream and let the mixture come to a slow boil.
 Watch as the water bubbles appear and the cream begins to thicken.
 Once thickened to coat the back of a spoon, gently add the crabmeat being careful not to break the lumps.
 Keep warm for serving.

-- In a large cast-iron pot over medium-high heat, add the peanut oil halfway up the side of the pot and bring to 375ºF.
+- In a large cast-iron pot over medium-high heat, add the peanut oil halfway up the side of the pot and bring to 350ºF.

 - Inspect the crabs to make sure the gills have been removed and are cleaned.
 Sprinkle the crabs lightly with Cajun seasoning.
 In a mixing bowl, combine the flour and cornmeal and dredge the crabs until thickly coated.
-Add the crabs to the hot oil and fry until golden brown, 5 to 10 minutes.
-Move to a wire rack and sprinkle with salt.
+Once breaded, let them rest on a tray for 5 minutes to set the batter.
+Add the crabs to the hot oil and fry until golden brown, about 5 minutes.
+Be sure to use a splatter screen or cover the pot since the crabs contain moisture that will pop grease all over.
+Once the grease quits popping and the crabs are golden brown, move to a wire rack and sprinkle with salt.

 - For serving, add several tablespoons of hollandaise sauce to the plate and arrange a portion of asparagus spears on top.
 Pile two fried softshell crabs on top and spoon over the lump crabmeat cream.
 Sprinkle with diced green onions and serve immediately.